Diversity and bullying

 Students who identify as or are considered by other students to be lesbian, gay, bisexual, transgender or intersex (LGBTI) also report more bullying than their peers.

 Students with disability are also more likely than their non-disabled peers to be bullied and to engage in bullying.

 Students with a disability that involves poor social skills (related to both managing their own emotions and behaviour as well as interpreting others' emotions and behaviour) are particularly vulnerable.
-Because of their social skills issues, students with Autism Spectrum Disorder (ASD) are considerably more likely than other students to be involved in bullying.
+Because they have verbal communication and social skills issues, students with Autism Spectrum Disorder (ASD) are considerably more likely than other students to be involved in bullying.

 Students from a culture, race or religion that differs from the main culture, race or religion at the school are also more likely to be bullied.

 Student bullying is strongly linked to school climate, including how openly difference and diversity are discussed and how much value is placed on respect for diversity and inclusion.